Information about sexually transmitted infections (STIs)

 How can I prevent sexually transmitted infections?

 There are different options for preventing STIs.
-Check out condoms, lubricants and oral protectors here.
+Check out condoms, lubricants and dental dams here.
 PrEP medication is effective in preventing HIV infections.
 More information about PrEP can be found here.
 For many, regular STI testing is a great way to take care of their sexual health.
 You decide!

 Where can I get tested for STIs?